-In the King Arthur legends, there is much mystery around how and where King Arthur died.
+In the King Arthur legends, there is much mystery around how and where King Arthur died and was buried.
 One legend has it that he died at Avalon and was turned into a raven.
-And in the 13th century Welsh story The Dream of Rhonabwy, Rhonabwy dreams that King Arthur talks to him and there are references to ravens being used in battles.
+And in the 13th century Welsh story The Dream of Rhonabwy, Rhonabwy dreams that King Arthur talks to him, and there are references to ravens being used in battles.

 Ravens and Celtic Gods and Goddesses

 For the ancient Celts, ravens were also associated with battle.
 Undoubtedly because, as carrion-eating birds, ravens were present at many battle scenes.
-The Celtic goddess Morrigan, who was the goddess of war and death, is associated with ravens, and it is believed that they would assist her in defeating her warriors’ enemies.
+The Celtic goddess Morrigan, who was the goddess of war and death, is associated with ravens.
+It was believed that they would assist her in defeating her warriors’ enemies.

 The Scottish goddess Cailleach Bheure, is a goddess of rebirth and fertility who is also associated with ravens.

 The Celtic god Lugh, who was a sun god and a master of artisans and skills, is associated with the Roman god Mercury.
 Lugh is also a god of war and often depicted in the company of ravens.